n00dbeaverstudios/MC-API/README.md

 #### "name of studio" Branch

   This is where you'll find specific API sets that the creator has offered.
 If you want your asset to communicate with theirs, download the desired API you need from this branch and add it to your project.
 You will then be able to call functions via their provided API, even if you don't have the paid plugin / BP asset installed.

+  Your API for each asset you want communication with should be appending MCAPI with an underscore and your asset name, e.g.;

+   - MCAPI_ACF::YourAPIFunction();
+   - MCAPI_InputBuffer::YourAPIFunction();
+   - MCAPI_n00dFootsteps::YourAPIFunction();

+etc...